 Explore Capitol Hill

-Crawford designed the Progress of Civilization pediment located, on the East Front of the Senate wing of the Capitol, and the Justice and History sculpture, which is above the Senate doors of the east portico.
-He also designed the House and Senate bronze doors on the east portico.
-Crawford also created the Statue of Freedom that tops the Capitol Dome.
+Crawford designed the Progress of Civilization pediment, located on the East Front of the Senate wing of the Capitol, and the Justice and History sculpture, which is above the Senate doors of the east portico.
+He also designed the House and Senate bronze doors, which were completed by others, and sculpted the Statue of Freedom.

 Crawford died suddenly in 1857 after completing of the full-size plaster model for the Statue of Freedom in Rome.
 After his death, his widow shipped the model to the United States, where it was cast in bronze by Clark Mills and placed atop the Capitol Dome on December 2, 1863.
 Crawford's original plaster model is now on view in Emancipation Hall in the Capitol Visitor Center.